Creating Balance: 3 Essential Rules For Maximizing Your Use Of Time

 - Interruptions: This is inevitable.
 There are calls or intrusions you have to entertain.
 However, don’t give colleagues the idea that disturbing you at any time is ok.
 This will require a bit of assertiveness on your part.
 As long as you speak up, individuals in your personal or professional life will eventually adjust their approach to you.

 Maximizing your use of time can be very subjective.
 Not everyone can use the rules the same way.
 You will have to adjust the rule to suit your job or lifestyle.
-The ultimate goal is about creating balance and with this in mind, I wanted to share this:
+The ultimate goal is to create balance and with this in mind, I wanted to close with this:

 Brian G. Dyson, President and CEO, Coca-Cola Enterprises during his speech at the Georgia Tech 172nd Commencement Address Sept.
 6, 1996, said the following: